 Managing medicines for dependent patients can be complex and a single mistake if it occurs can be catastrophic.

-We welcome enquiries by care organisations – if safety, knowledge and expertise are important to your facility, please contact Managing Partner Pete Tzimos.
+We welcome enquiries by care organisations – if safety, knowledge and expertise are important to your facility, please contact Managing Partners Pete Tzimos & Stephen Chan.

 What can be done to reduce medication errors and inappropriate prescriptions among residents?